Rubik's Cube: Singmaster notation

 The 4×4×4 and larger cubes use an extended notation to refer to the additional middle layers.
 Generally speaking, uppercase letters (F B U D L R) refer to the outermost portions of the cube (called faces).
 Lowercase letters (f b u d l r) refer to the inner portions of the cube (called slices).
 An asterisk (L*), a number in front of it (2L), or two layers in parentheses (Ll), means to turn the two layers at the same time (both the inner and the outer left faces) For example: (Rr)' l2 f' means to turn the two rightmost layers anticlockwise, then the left inner layer twice, and then the inner front layer anticlockwise.
 By extension, for cubes of 6×6×6 and larger, moves of three layers are notated by the number 3, for example, 3L.

-An alternative notation, Wolstenholme notation, is designed to make memorising sequences of moves easier for novices.
-This notation uses the same letters for faces except it replaces U with T (top), so that all are consonants.
-The key difference is the use of the vowels O, A, and I for clockwise, anticlockwise, and twice (180-degree) turns, which results in word-like sequences such as LOTA RATO LATA ROTI (equivalent to LU′ R′ U L′ U′ R U2 in Singmaster notation).
-The addition of a C implies rotation of the entire cube, so ROC is the clockwise rotation of the cube around its right face.
-Middle layer moves are denoted by adding an M to the corresponding face move, so RIM means a 180-degree turn of the middle layer adjacent to the R face.

 Another notation appeared in the 1981 book The Simple Solution to Rubik's Cube.
 Singmaster notation was not widely known at the time of publication.
 The faces were named Top (T), Bottom (B), Left (L), Right (R), Front (F), and Posterior (P), with + for clockwise, – for anticlockwise, and 2 for 180-degree turns.

 Another notation appeared in the 1982 "The Ideal Solution" book for Rubik's Revenge.
 Horizontal planes were noted as tables, with table 1 or T1 starting at the top.
 Vertical front to back planes were noted as books, with book 1 or B1 starting from the left.
 Vertical left to right planes were noted as windows, with window 1 or W1 starting at the front.
 Using the front face as a reference view, table moves were left or right, book moves were up or down, and window moves were clockwise or anticlockwise.